aws-samples/serverless-test-samples/typescript-test-samples/apigw-lambda-sqs-sns-datadog/README.md

-# Testing Serverless architectures with Datadog
+# Testing Serverless architectures with Datadog Synthetic Testing and Monitoring

 This example is about creating Synthetic Tests and Monitors, to ensure Serverless services are functioning properly in a real, AWS environment.